A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

 \subsubsection{Collaborative Recommendation}

 GANs have been shown powerful in generating relevant recommendations --- in particular, using the CF approach --- and capable of successively competing with state-of-the-art models in the field of RS.
-We have identified the following reasons for the potential of GANs in RS: (i) they are able to generalize well and learn unknown user preference distributions and thus be able to model user preference in complex settings (e.g., IRGAN~\cite{DBLP:conf/sigir/WangYZGXWZZ17} and CFGAN~\cite{DBLP:conf/cikm/ChaeKKL18}); (ii) they are capable of generating more negative samples than random samples in pairwise learning tasks (e.g., APL~\cite{DBLP:journals/eswa/SunWWY19}, DASO~\cite{DBLP:conf/ijcai/FanD0WTL19}) and (iii) they can be used for data augmentation (e.g., AugCF~\cite{DBLP:conf/kdd/WangYWNHC19} and RAGAN~\cite{DBLP:conf/www/ChaeKKC19}).

-[\textbf{IRGAN}] The work by Wang et. al.~\cite{DBLP:conf/sigir/WangYZGXWZZ17} is presumably the first attempt to integrate the generative and discriminative approach to IR under the same roof by proposing a GAN-based IR model.
+We have identified the following reasons for the potential of GANs in RS: (i) they are able to generalize well and learn unknown user preference distributions and thus be able to model user preference in complex settings (e.g., IRGAN~\cite{DBLP:conf/sigir/WangYZGXWZZ17} and CFGAN~\cite{DBLP:conf/cikm/ChaeKKL18}); (ii) they are capable of generating more negative samples than random samples in pairwise learning tasks (e.g., APL~\cite{DBLP:journals/eswa/SunWWY19}, DASO~\cite{DBLP:conf/ijcai/FanD0WTL19}) and (iii) they can be used for data augmentation (e.g., AugCF~\cite{DBLP:conf/kdd/WangYWNHC19} and RAGAN~\cite{DBLP:conf/www/ChaeKKC19}).\\ [\textbf{IRGAN}] The work by Wang et. al.~\cite{DBLP:conf/sigir/WangYZGXWZZ17} is presumably the first attempt to integrate the generative and discriminative approach to IR under the same roof by proposing a GAN-based IR model.
 The authors demonstrate the application of IRGAN for web search, item recommendation and question answering tasks where for the item recommendation task, the query is constructed from the user's historical interactions.
 During adversarial learning ---the min-max game--- the generator learns the actual distribution of relevant items as much as possible.
 It turns out that this novel training idea results in a more satisfactory accuracy in recommendation than optimizing the traditional pure discriminative loss functions based on pointwise, or pairwise, objectives.